Making Stopped Dados

 One cut from perfection

-Text & photos by Tom Hintz
+Text, photos and video by Tom Hintz

 Dados are a favorite joinery method of woodworkers because they are very strong, easy to make with common tools, and can be used in a wide range of applications.
 When trim molding or a face frame is not used, a stopped dado is often the choice to conceal the groove at the visible edge of the project.